MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Chaos Theory and Adversarial Robustness. [[paper]](https://arxiv.org/abs/2210.13235)
+  - Jonathan S. Kent.
+  - Key Word: Adversarial Robustness; Chaos Theory.
+  - <details><summary>Digest</summary> Neural Networks, being susceptible to adversarial attacks, should face a strict level of scrutiny before being deployed in critical or adversarial applications.
+This paper uses ideas from Chaos Theory to explain, analyze, and quantify the degree to which Neural Networks are susceptible to or robust against adversarial attacks.
+Our results show that susceptibility to attack grows significantly with the depth of the model, which has significant safety implications for the design of Neural Networks for production environments.
+We also demonstrate how to quickly and easily approximate the certified robustness radii for extremely large models, which until now has been computationally infeasible to calculate directly, as well as show a clear relationship between our new susceptibility metric and post-attack accuracy.

+- Nash Equilibria and Pitfalls of Adversarial Training in Adversarial Robustness Games. [[paper]](https://arxiv.org/abs/2210.12606)
+  - Maria-Florina Balcan, Rattana Pukdee, Pradeep Ravikumar, Hongyang Zhang.
+  - Key Word: Adversarial Training; Game Theory.
+  - <details><summary>Digest</summary> Adversarial training is a standard technique for training adversarially robust models.
+In this paper, we study adversarial training as an alternating best-response strategy in a 2-player zero-sum game.
+We prove that even in a simple scenario of a linear classifier and a statistical model that abstracts robust vs. non-robust features, the alternating best response strategy of such game may not converge.
+On the other hand, a unique pure Nash equilibrium of the game exists and is provably robust.
+We support our theoretical results with experiments, showing the non-convergence of adversarial training and the robustness of Nash equilibrium.

 - Evolution of Neural Tangent Kernels under Benign and Adversarial Training. [[paper]](https://arxiv.org/abs/2210.12030) [[code]](https://github.com/yolky/adversarial_ntk_evolution)
   - Noel Loo, Ramin Hasani, Alexander Amini, Daniela Rus. *NeurIPS 2022*
   - Key Word: Adversarial Training; Neural Tangent Kernel.